-When "Royals" reached #1 on the Hot 100, Lorde was 16 years and 11 months.
-She became the youngest solo artist to write and perform a US chart-topper.
+When "Royals" reached #1 on the Hot 100, Lorde was 16 years and 11 months old, making her the youngest solo artist to write and perform a US chart-topper.

 Lorde curated the soundtrack album for the 2014 film The Hunger Games: Mockingjay - Part 1 and contributed vocals to several of its songs.
 Speaking about her overseeing of the soundtrack to Rolling Stone, she said: "Everyone my age read the books and saw the films.
 I got a call: 'You've been asked to write the end-credit song.'
 But I wanted ownership in the process.
 They came back: 'Would you like to do the soundtrack?'
 I was like, 'Uh, that would work.'"

 Asked by Billboard magazine what her non-musical hobbies are, Lorde replied: "I'm surrounded by the beach, so I love to fish and to dive and to swim.
 I walk a lot, and I bike around.
 I hang out at the beach, really, and muck around."